Business Credit Cards vs Charge Cards (2026)

 Most charge cards have no pre-set spending limit.
 Amex describes this as a limit that adjusts based on your spending history and payment record.
 This is useful for variable or high-spend months, but it isn’t the same as unlimited credit.

-Regulatory note: This page is editorial content, not regulated financial advice.
+Regulatory note.
+This page is editorial content, not regulated financial advice.
+Credit products are subject to status and approval.
+Compare offers directly with providers before you apply.